Ethan0429/COSC102-Lab-Writeups/labs/midterm.md

         // erase the input that was placed in the buffer to restore future reading operations
         // which is "hello" in this case

-        // notice we use numeric_limits which is from the &ltlimits&gt library cin.ignore(std::numeric_limits&lt;streamsize&gt;::max(), '\n');
+        // notice we use numeric_limits which is from the &lt;limits&gt; library cin.ignore(std::numeric_limits&lt;streamsize&gt;::max(), '\n');
       }</code></pre>